accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/obligations.md

 - ensure that the test method used can be communicated on request to a user or an administration;
 - produce an explicit mapping table between the criteria and tests and the chosen reference standard;
-- indicate this in the accessibility statement.
+- indicate this information in the accessibility statement.

 #### Sample